ancinpet/domain-specific-languages-for-off-chain-ui-in-decentralized-applications/README.md

 Created for the CCMi research group. https://ccmi.fit.cvut.cz/en/

 There are two applications developed as part of the thesis.
+Both use Blazor framework.
 A form designer for smart contract flows (creates a FE model) and a form interpret (renders the FE model and allows user to interact with smart contracts).
 Both applications are also available separately: